From Award-Winning Australian author Cassandra Dean comes the first book in her eagerly anticipated new Regency romance

 The girl he finally remembers

 Eleven years ago, a shipwreck robbed Lord Maxim Farlisle of his memory.
-Recovering himself, he journeys to his childhood home to find Waithe Hall shut and deserted.
-Unwilling to face what remains of his family, Maxim makes his home in the abandoned hall…only to have a determined ghost hunter invade his uneasy peace.
+Finally remembering himself, he journeys to his childhood home to find Waithe Hall shut and deserted.
+Unwilling to face what remains of his family, Maxim makes his home in the abandoned hall only to have a determined beauty invade his uneasy peace.
+This woman insists he remember her and slowly, he does.
+Once, he and Alexandra had been inseparable, beloved friends who were growing into something more…but the reasons he left still exist, and how can he offer her a broken man?

 As the two rediscover their connection, the promise of young love burns into an overwhelming passion.
-But the time apart has scarred them both—will they discover a love that will draw them together or will the past tear them apart forever?
+But the time apart has scarred them both—will they discover a love that binds them together, or will the past tear them apart forever?

 Northumberland, England, August 1819

 LIGHTNING STREAKED ACROSS THE darkening sky and thunder followed.
 Stillness held sway a moment, the air thick, before a torrent of rain battered the earth.

 Wrestling against the wind, Lady Alexandra Torrence tucked her portmanteau closer to her person as she pushed determinedly toward the estate looming in the distance.
 The storm had been but a sun-shower when she’d set out from Bentley Close, her family’s estate only a half hour walk, and while the light cloak she wore protected her from the worst of it, the wet was beginning to seep into her skin.

 She pulled her cloak tighter.
 It was only a little farther and she’d be at Waithe Hall, though there would be no one to greet her.
 Waithe Hall had been closed for years, ever since the previous earl had died.
 The new earl—Viscount Hudson, as he’d once been—resided almost exclusively in London.
 Her family and his had been close for as long as she could remember, their townhouses bordering each other in London just as their estates did here in Northumberland.
 The earl was her elder by nine years, and his brother Stephen by five, but Maxim had been but one year her senior and—

 She stopped that thought in its tracks.